KrishnaBellamkonda/mphys-electroweak-project/readme.md

 ###📘 Overview

 This repository contains the full analysis framework developed for my Undergraduate Research Dissertation at the University of Warwick, conducted using open CERN LHCb datasets.
-The project investigates the Weinberg weak-mixing angle (sin² θ₍W₎) through analysis of Drell–Yan lepton-pair production, refining methodologies used in “Measurement of the weak mixing angle using the forward–backward asymmetry of Drell–Yan events in pp collisions at 8 TeV.”
+The project investigates the Weinberg weak-mixing angle (sin² θ₍W₎) through analysis of Drell–Yan lepton-pair production, introducing novel and improved methodologies.
 ### 🎯 Objectives

 To implement a reproducible, modular analysis framework for electroweak parameter estimation.